 Donate to Girls Prep today!
-Your donation goes directly to supporting the development of college-bound young women.
+Your donation goes directly to supporting the development of college and college-bound young women.

 Girls Prep, Inc. is a 501(c)(3) non-profit organization, incorporated in the state of Maryland.
-Donations to Girls Prep will be tax-deductible to the full extent of the law prior to the close of 2018.
+Donations to Girls Prep will be tax-deductible to the full extent of the law prior to the close of each calendar year.

 Please contact us at: email@example.com or fill out our contact form via our contact us page.

 Girls Prep, Inc.

 P.O.
 Box 1600